Nithin-gajula/Coral-Reef-Health-Classification/README.md

 Please download the model and place it inside the "models" folder of the project directory before running the code.

-If you wish to train the model from scratch, the "training.ipynb" notebook is provided in the project.
+If you wish to train the model from scratch, the "model_training.ipynb" notebook is provided in the project.

 You can use it for training the model using the dataset, which is available at the following link : https://www.kaggle.com/datasets/aneeshdighe/corals-classification